hlavacs/ViennaPhysicsEngine/README.md

 # The Debug Panel

-physicsexample.cpp contains code that uses Nuklear to create two debug panels, for plan rigid body simulation and body constraints.
+physicsexample.cpp contains code that uses ImGui (via the VVE GUI system) to create two debug panels, for plan rigid body simulation and body constraints.
 The rigid body panel lets you monitor and change many values of the simulation.
 This is done simply by changing the respective member variables of the VPEWorld instance.

 In debug mode, the simulation pauses and can be stepped through manually.
 This can be mixed with debugging and setting breakpoints, and outputting values.